- List of the best 3D printing YouTube channels

-Here is the number of subscribers as of Friday March 24, 2017, exactly 6 months after the last subs count we did on September 24, 2016.
-This allowed us to calculate a 6 month growth rate for channels which were already in our list 6 months ago.
+Here is the number of subscribers as of September 13, 2018, 18 months after the last subs count we did on March 2017.
+This allowed us to calculate a 18-month growth rate for channels featured in this list.

-This time, we’ve decided categorize 3D printing YouTubers to allow you to easily find the content you want:
+This time, we’ve decided to categorize 3D printing YouTubers to make the list easier to use:

 - 3D printing: this is the main category, covering YouTube channels focusing solely on 3D printing and producing videos such as 3D printers unboxings, tests, tips and general informations about additive manufacturing.